Born and brought up in Thaxted, England, Mary Bennett was educated both in East Anglia and at Dartington College of

 David S Percy FRSA, ARPS was born and educated in London.
 An Associate of the Royal Photographic Society since 1978, Percy was nominated Film Cameraman of the Year at BISFA (forerunner of the IVCA).
 An award winning film and television producer, Percy is a well-established professional communicator in the world of commerce, working with multi-national corporations as well as not-for-profit organisations.

 Percy designed and produced the Annual report for The REDRESS Trust which was awarded First Prize in its category in the 2008 Charities Aid Foundation Online Accounts Awards.
 He recently published the illustrated book BELSIZE Remembered, a collection of memoirs and photographs, a local best seller with a Foreword by Sir Derek Jacobi (2017).
 More recently in 2020 he published a second study on London's local history – an account of the remarkable life of ‘Moll King’, one of the first settlers on Haverstock Hill in the mid 18th century.

-David Percy is editor of Aulis Online and has written/edited many articles.
+David Percy is editor of Aulis Online and has written/edited many articles and books.
 In addition to collaborating with Mary Bennett on Dark Moon, he is co-author of Two-Thirds.
 Percy commenced his filmmaking career at an early age, and in 1997 he produced The Face on Mars, a follow up to the previous production on this subject The Terrestrial Connection, filmed at the UN Headquarters in New York in 1992.
 In 2000 Percy continued his investigation into the Apollo record and directed What Happened on the Moon?

 Percy edited the movie Three to Tango, Power of Three Productions (2009) staring Toyah Willcox with Shirley Anne Field – a feature film shot on location in London.
 He directed and photographed a major three-year film project The Belsize Story (2013) the history and architecture of Belsize Park, London.
 And in 2013 he completed the documentary film KOHIMA: An Exploration of War, Memory and Gratitude Official Selection 8th Monaco Charity Film Festival.
 Sequences from this production were provided to the BBC for Remembrance Week, Episode 3, Series 4 (2013).